Ada-Developers-Academy/daily-curriculum/topic_resources/installfest.md

 xcode-select -p
 ```

-You should get something like `/Library/Developer/CommandLineTools`
+You should get something like `/Applications/Xcode.app/Contents/Developer` or `/Library/Developer/CommandLineTools`.

 Homebrew
 ========